DCAA COMPLIANCE TRAINING FOR STAFF

-After formal policies and procedures are finalized and authorized (i.e., signed by the applicable manager or above), supporting documents training becomes a vital tool toward implementation.
-We recommend that all staff be trained (either directly, or by their management).
+After formal policies and procedures are finalized and authorized (i.e., signed by the applicable manager or higher authority), supporting documents training becomes a vital tool toward implementation.
+DCAA compliance training helps implement management’s written intentions.
+We recommend that all staff be trained (either directly by the consultant that guided procedures, or by management).
 Every employee signs a timecard.
 Many employees request money for travel.
 Business meetings might be called by various departments and employee titles.

 Training of accountants also covers internal controls, especially segregation of duties.
 This perspective – or way of thinking – is not just to appease a future DCAA audit, but also to protect employees.
 If Jane is the only person with bio-metric access to the office, the key to the room with the safe, and the safe combination – should money ever be missing, Jane is the prime suspect.
 Management put Jane in that position.
 Good internal controls give the room key to one person and the safe combination to another.
 Two employees open the safe, together.
 Internal controls represent a major consideration during a DCAA audit of an Accounting System.
 Staff training includes management.